-Some health insurance programs pay for sealants.
-Check with your state Medicaid program or your insurance company for details.
+Some medical insurance (including Medicaid) and almost all dental insurance pay for sealants.
+Check with your insurance plan for details.

 How long do sealants last?

 Sealants can last up to 10 years.
 But they need to be checked at regular dental check-ups to make sure they are not chipped or worn away.
 The dentist or dental hygienist can repair sealants by adding more sealant material.